jbinkley60/jbinkley60/README.md

 # Autostart addon
 An addon for Kodi (XBMC) which monitors video and music playback.
-It allows users to selectively stop paused playback after a certain amount of time.
+It allows users to selectively stop paused playback or stop  current playback after a certain amount of time.

 Features:
+- Autostop paused playback setting from 5 - 60 minutes in 5 minute intervals.
-- Autostop setting from 5 - 60 minutes in 5 minute intervals
+- Autostop current playback setting from 5 - 60 minutes in 5 minute intervals
 - Automatically engage Kodi screensaver when stopping paused playback.